 Over a period of one year, I tracked the GPS location of 1000 anonymous volunteers in NYC, at all times, via a custom app they installed on their phones.
-I used these data to train an artificial intelligence algorithm similar to what is used for self-driving cars, realistic computer voices, predictive policing, and myriad other emerging applications (LSTM).
+I used these data to train an artificial intelligence algorithm similar to what is used for self-driving cars, realistic computer voices, predictive policing, and myriad other emerging applications (an LSTM recurrent neural network).
 The algorithm was subsequently able to generate a new path around NYC that synthesized the daily behaviors of all of the volunteers.

 In the spirit of Vito Acconci’s Following Piece or Sophie Calle’s Suite Vénitienne, I then followed the AI through the city for one week without stopping, using an app to get directions in real-time on my phone.
 I took photographs (with my phone) of the daily life I encountered and wrote in a journal.